Education Studies (EDUC)

 EDUC 390.
 Internship.
 1-12.

-EDUC 400.
-Educational Research Design.
-4.
+EDUC 400 Educational Research Design.
+4

 This course introduces a range of perspectives in approaching educational research, focusing on the tenants, assumptions and ethics of each.
 Students will design a study focused on the educational topic of their choice as well as participate in a shared, class-wide study.

-Prerequisite: This course was intended as a research capstone in the Education Studies non-licensure IES track Corequisite: This course is required for the Education Studies non-licensure Integrated Education Studies track Other students may take this course as an elective with professor permission
+Corequisite: This course is required for the Education Studies non-licensure Integrated Studies track.
+Other students may take this course as an elective with professor permission.

 EDUC 409.
-Immersion in Student Teaching--Elementary.
+Immersion Student Teach-Elem.
 4.

 EDUC 410.
 Elementary Student Teaching Seminar.
 4.

 Integrated with student teaching (EDUC 440), the seminar provides collaborative reflection on and support for student teacher cohorts.
 Seminar topics derive from cohort next steps.
 The seminar also serves to guide candidates in completion of their edTPA portfolio.
 Corequisite: EDUC 440.
+Additionally, as part of NCDPI mandates, students will focus on the "support and documentation of their successes in the classroom" via the edTPA Project.

 EDUC 419.
-Immersion in Student Teaching--Secondary.
+Immersion Student Teach-Secnd.
 4.

 EDUC 420.
 Secondary Student Teaching Seminar.
 4.

 Integrated with student teaching (EDUC 440), the seminar provides collaborative reflection on and support for student teacher cohorts.
 Seminar topics derive from cohort next steps.
 The seminar also serves to guide candidates in completion of their edTPA portfolio.
 Corequisite: EDUC 440.
+Additionally, as part of NCDPI mandates, students will focus on the "support and documentation of their successes in the classroom" via the edTPA Project.

 EDUC 440.
 Student Teaching.
 8-12.

 Under the supervision of a clinical educator and field supervisor candidates complete the second half of their clinical internship as student teachers.
 Clinical educators will be designated in cooperation between the partner school principal and field supervisor.
 Student teaching requires candidates to be in the classroom and teaching full time for one semester.
-Student teaching is the culmination of the candidate?s studies at the College and requires that the candidate operationalize the skills, dispositions and knowledge they have studied, as well as be reflective and responsive practitioners who are capable of innovation.
+Student teaching is the culmination of the candidate's studies at the College and requires that the candidate operationalize the skills, dispositions and knowledge they have studied, as well as be reflective and responsive practitioners who are capable of innovation.
 Student teaching takes place at the beginning of the school year.

 EDUC 450.
 Special Topics.
 1-8.

 Special Topics for Student Teachers.
-Offered in 3 weeks at the beginning of Fall Semester.

 EDUC 460.
 Independent Study.
 1-12.